 If you’re already bought in and want to know how to implement this ASAP, don’t fret!
-Rather than reviewing all the technicalities here, check out our iOS push primer integration docs to get started using a push primer for mobile.
-And if you're looking to implement this on your website, check out our docs on integrating soft push prompts on web.
+Rather than reviewing all the technicalities here, check out our Push Primer Integration Guide to get started.

 To learn more, check out the Braze Push Notification Guide.